attila-lendvai/maru/README.md

 ## Contribution

-You are very welcome to contribute, but beware that short of any contributors **this repo receives forced pushes** every now and then (i.e.  **`git push -f`** rewriting git history (except the `piumarta` branch)).
-This will stop eventually when contributors show up, or I settle down with a build setup that nicely facilitates bootstrapping multiple, parallel paths of language development.
-Please make sure that you open a git branch for your work, and/or that you are ready for some `git fetch` and `git rebase`.
+You are very welcome to contribute, but beware that short of any contributors **this repo will receive occasional forced pushes** (i.e.
+**`git push -f`** rewriting git history (except the `piumarta` branch)).
+This will cease eventually when contributors show up, or when I settle down with a build setup that nicely facilitates bootstrapping multiple, parallel paths of language development.
+Please make sure that you open a git branch for your work, and that you are ready for some `git fetch` and `git rebase`.

 ## Status